ademin/yaTranslator/README.md

 	yaTranslator

-You might need to configure rubydll to point to library path.
+You might need to configure rubydll to point to the exact library path.
 For example, on Mac OS in might look like this:

  	set rubydll=/usr/local/lib/libruby.dylib

-To learn more about rubydll option please visit VIM's documentation:
+To learn more about the 'rubydll' option please visit VIM's documentation:

 	:help rubydll